Presenter Guidance:

 Talk

-Speakers will be allocated 10-14 minutes to give their presentation.
-At the end of the talk session, there will be a panel question time for all presenters in that session.
+Speakers will be allocated 14 minutes for both the presentation and questions.
+As such we recommend a talk of around 12 minutes.
+Talks that use the full 14 minutes will not have time for questions.
 It is expected that Talks will be presented live.
 In exceptional circumstances, permission to present via a pre-recorded video may be allowed.
 Further guidance about file formats, etc, will follow.

 The challenges of running an online conference means that timing is very important.
 We would like to impress upon speakers that it is vital their talks do not over-run.
 The Session Chairs will be very strict in ending talks that run over their allotted time, to ensure the meeting stays on schedule.